Death in Bloom: Production

 "Death in Bloom" was written and storyboarded by Jesse Moynihan and Cole Sanchez, from a story by Mark Banker, Kent Osborne, Patrick McHale, and series creator Pendleton Ward.
 The episode was directed by Larry Leichliter, with Pat McHale and Sanchez serving as creative co-directors and Nick Jennings serving as art director.
 Both Ward and fellow series storyboard artist Tom Herpich helped Moynihan and Sanchez clean up their story.
 One scene, in which Finn and Jake hide from the skeletons only to have Jake's flatulence alert them to their presence, was supposed to be storyboarded by Ward.
 However, he was extremely tired and offered Herpich $100—the amount Ward would have earned had he done it—to storyboard the scene instead.

 The episode features an extremely long pan showing much of the Land of the Dead, which was designed by Moynihan.
 In the episode's storyboard, the pan takes up 7 pages; regarding this length, Moynihan later noted on his personal website that initially he "wanted to really go over the top and make it like 15 pages but 7 pages felt right".
 Moynihan's original pan was redesigned by background designer Dan "Ghostshrimp" James, who also did some of the other backgrounds for the episode.
 Other backgrounds were done by Chris Tsirgiotis, who, according to Moynihan, was doing his "best Ghostshrimp impression"; Tsirgiotis himself later noted that, "Matching Ghostshrimp’s drawing style is pretty tricky.
 It looks simple at first glance, but it’s actually very sophisticated and nuanced."

 The scene wherein Peppermint Butler teaches Finn and Jake to enter the land of the dead by crossing their eyes and staring at a corner was inspired by a story that Moynihan's father told him when he was younger.
 According to the artist, his father told him that if you "concentrate really hard enough", you would "walk into another dimension".
 Moynihan recalled the story when he was storyboarding, and worked it into the episode.
 The climax featuring Death and Finn engaging in a musical competition was specifically written so as to not be "corny".
-According to Ward, scenes featuring contests were often avoided because they were "the easiest traps to fall into when you're writing an outline".
-For "Death in Bloom", the writing staff realized that a contest would work towards the story's strengths.
+According to Ward, scenes featuring contests were often avoided because they were "the easiest traps to fall into when you're writing an outline", but in this case, the writers realized that a contest would work towards the story's strengths.